LG Wing to be available at Rs 29,999 on Flipkart

-New Delhi: LG Wing, a dual-display smartphone featuring a rotatable main screen, has now received a price cut in the country as it will be available at Rs 29,999 on Flipkart.
+New Delhi, April 12 (IANS) LG Wing, a dual-display smartphone featuring a rotatable main screen, has now received a price cut in the country as it will be available at Rs 29,999 on Flipkart.

 A Flipkart listing with revised pricing suggests the smartphone with 8GB RAM and 128GB internal storage, which was launched in the country at Rs 69,990, will now soon be available at the mentioned discounted price.